 Q5: Can I do intense exercise with my bad knees and injured shoulder?

-Yes.
-At Form is Function we design our small group classes, private training and workshops to be the safest hours in your life.
-We do that by controlling all aspects of what our students are doing.
+A: Most likely yes.
+Remember intensity is infinitely adjustable from way too high down to zero intensity.
+At Form is Function we design the work we do with our students to be the safest hours in your life.
+We do that by conducting a thorough interview with every new student where we discuss in detail their injury history and any relevant restrictions recommended by clinicians that have treated the student.
+We then conduct a Functional Movement Screen to determine any movement dysfunction.
+Every student does a beginner’s introductory course designed precisely for that person’s goals and limitations.
+The course takes at least two months and involves at least 3 private sessions of training with chief instructor Eric Kenyon.
+If necessary the intro may be longer and involve more individual training if needed.
+We control all aspects of what our students are doing.
 The rest of your life has no such control.
 Our success in this endeavor is borne out by a superior safety record, and by the number of local clinicians that send their patients to train with us while in treatment.

 Q6: I’m interested in trying kettlebell lifitng, but what will I do for cardio?